 Mexican Village has a nice-sized gluten free menu, with various sauces and tortilla shells substituting to make a nice meal. the chips are made there (so not safe), but they will bake some for you if you need! that’s really accommodating, and makes me appreciate their efforts even more!

-the Drunken Noodle in East Grand Forks has noodle and rice dishes.
-I was last there a couple of years ago, and my particular waitress and chef that evening indicated that they usually didn’t use a separate pot of water or pan for rice for gluten free dishes. so just be sure to ask the usual questions about that stuff. they had a great list of GF items with lots of variety, so it’s definitely worth checking out! and hopefully by now they have a better process without being asked!
+Little Bangkok/ Drunken Noodle in East Grand Forks have combined into one restaurant now. they serve noodle and rice dishes.
+I was last there a couple of years ago when it was just the Drunken Noodle, and my particular waitress and chef that evening indicated that they usually didn’t use a separate pot of water or pan for rice for gluten free dishes. so just be sure to ask the usual questions about that stuff. they had a great list of GF items with lots of variety, so it’s definitely worth checking out! and hopefully by now they have a better process without being asked!
+I’m assuming it’s more of the Little Bangkok menu now though, which has been known for their (sushi & Thai) says that everything on their menu, with the exception of the Pad Thai, can be made gluten free. however, I looked on their menu and saw tempura, dumplings, egg rolls, etc. so please make sure to ask questions about the ingredients and preparation to find out it what you’d like to order truly is gluten free.
+I haven’t been there since they combined locations/ menus.

 Shing Ya is a sushi restaurant, so a lot of their sushi rolls are gluten free. there is no specific menu, but just ask. if you want soy/ tamari sauce though, bring your own GF version as they don’t have one.